-Eating Disorders Awareness Week 2018: Why are prevention and early intervention strategies crucial?
+Eating disorders: Why prevention and early intervention are crucial

 Approximately 1.6 million people are diagnosed with an eating disorder in the UK and recent reearch shows that people aged between 14-25 are most likely to be affected.
 For Eating Disorders Week, Hannah Lewis and Sophie Ulhaq from our co-production team look at why early intervention is key to helping young people get the help they need.